Blockstream/satellite/doc/tbs.md

 ## TBS 5927 Drivers

-Before anything else, note that specific device drivers are required in order to use the TBS5927.
-Please, do note that driver installation can cause corruptions and, therefore, it is safer and **strongly recommended** to use a virtual machine for running the TBS5927.
-If you do so, please note that all commands recommended in the remainder of this page are supposed to be executed in the virtual machine.
+Before anything else, note that specific device drivers are required to use the TBS5927.
+Please, note that, due to the driver installation process, it is safer and **strongly recommended** to use a virtual machine for running the TBS5927.
+If you do so, please note that all commands recommended in the remainder of this page shall be executed in the virtual machine.

 Next, install the drivers for the TBS 5927 by running: